i74578/simplified-aau-report/README.md

 All of the above show rules take the optional parameter `skip-double`, which only skips to the next page (as opposed to next *odd*) on chapters, when set to `false`.

-To use it in an existing project, add the following show rule.
+To use it in an existing project, add the following show rules:

 ```typ
 #import "@preview/classic-aau-report:0.3.0": project, mainmatter, chapters, backmatter, appendix